Skip to content

 • The seller can’t produce an original receipt or carrier account history.

-• The CTIA checker returns STOLEN and the seller “didn’t know.”
+• The CTIA checker returns Reported Lost or Stolen and the seller “didn’t know.”

 • The carrier won’t accept your documentation because the original account is in collections.